Witiko/doctoral-thesis/defense.md

 Mathematics Library* in 2008 [@sojka2008towards].

-In 2012, the *Math Information Retrieval workshop* included the historically first friendly competition of two research groups, one of which was build by my predecessor Martin Líška.
+In 2012, the *Math Information Retrieval workshop* included the historically first friendly competition between two research groups.

-In 2013, 2014, and 2016, three math information retrieval shared task evaluations were held at the *NTCIR* workshops hosted by the National Institute of Informatics in Tokyo.
-In the last workshop, six research groups entered the participated, including my research group, which has developed the *MIaS* search engine that has since been deployed in *the European Digital Mathematical Library*.
+In 2013, 2014, and 2016, three math information retrieval shared task evaluations were held at the *NTCIR* workshops.
+In the last workshop, six research groups participated, including my research group, which has developed the *MIaS* search engine that has since been deployed in *the European Digital Mathematical Library*.

 In 2020 and 2021, two math information retrieval shared task evaluations were held at the *Answer Retrieval for Questions on Math (ARQMath)* labs hosted by the CLEF conferences.
-In the last lab, as many as 11 research groups participated, and twelve research groups have already registered for the the third ARQMath lab, which I am co-organizing and which will take place later this year.
+In the last lab, as many as 11 research groups participated, and twelve research groups have already registered for the the third ARQMath lab, which will take place later this year.

 * * *

 ## Systems {#systems}

-Seven math-aware search engines achieved state-of-the-art results in the shared task evaluations at some point in time, as you can see in the table.
+Seven math-aware search engines achieved state-of-the-art results in the competitions at some point in time, as you can see in the table.
 The current state-of-the-art math-aware search engines are *Tangent-L* for full-text search and *Approach0* for formula search.

-*Tangent-L* was developed by the research group of the famous Canadian computer scientist Frank Tompa from the University of Waterloo.
-Tangent-L represents math formulae using presentation math.
+*Tangent-L* represents math
+formulae using presentation math.
 It uses two separate sparse retrieval search engines, one for text and one for math formulae, and uses score aggregation to produce the final results.
 Tangent-L received state-of-the-art results in the ARQMath labs and also post-hoc in the last NTCIR workshop.

+*Approach0*
-*Approach0* was developed by Wei Zhong from the University of Waterloo and has been deployed on the Math StackExchange question answering forum.
-Approach0 represents math using content math.
-It uses structural matching and sparse retrieval, and uses rank fusion to produce the final results.
+represents math formulae using content math.
+It uses structural matching and sparse retrieval followed rank fusion to produce the final results.
 Approach0 received state-of-the-art results in the last ARQMath lab and also post-hoc in the last NTCIR workshop.